-My influences are many and varied; from the atmospheric light of my artistic hero JMW Turner, whose work has been a huge inspiration since childhood, through the late colourfield work of Mark Rothko and the modern expressionistic landscapes of Scottish artist John Houston.
-I am also very influenced by music, where I try to convey mood, pace and theme through intuitive colour and texture choices.
+My influences are many and varied – from the atmospheric light of my artistic hero JMW Turner, whose work has been a huge inspiration since childhood, to the late colourfield work of Mark Rothko, and the raw Canadian landscapes of The Group of Seven.

-I have exhibited in Glasgow and in London and my work generates interest from lovers of contemporary and traditional styles alike which is something I am very passionate about.
+I have exhibited across the UK and my work generates interest from lovers of contemporary and traditional styles alike, which is something I am very passionate about.
 The boundary between traditional landscape and contemporary abstract painting is something I like to break down.

-If you would like more information about me, my art or my methods; or to purchase a piece, please do not hesitate to contact me by using my feedback and contact form here.
-You can also keep up to date with what I’m doing on my “SketchBlog”, where I sometimes post works in progress or short pieces on art.
+If you would like more information about me, my art or my methods; or to purchase a piece, please do not hesitate to contact me by using my feedback and contact form.

-I have included a selection of internet links that inspire and influence me which you may find interesting:
+I have included a selection of internet links that inspire and influence me which I hope you will find interesting:

 Brian James Waugh – artist working in a pre-raphaelite style